 IASJ Encourages Auto Companies to Tackle Human Rights in the Supply Chain

-Investor Advocates for Social Justice is using our voice as faith-based and responsible investors to engage with our portfolio companies in the automotive sector as part of a new initiative called Shifting Gears: Accelerating Human Rights in the Auto Sector.
+Investor Advocates for Social Justice is using our voice as faith-based and responsible investors to engage with our portfolio companies in the automotive sector as part of an initiative called Shifting Gears: Accelerating Human Rights in the Auto Sector.
 We recognize that there are deep and complex global supply chains in this industry – with up to 30,000 parts in a car – and these companies are exposed to legal, reputational, and financial risks if they fail to adequately address the risks to workers throughout these operations.
-We are calling on companies to take action, and in our first year of engagement, have built a strong foundation for a long-term initiative to improve corporate performance on human rights in the sector, by conducting research, building relationships, and holding shareholder dialogues.

 Human Rights Impacts in the Automotive Sector are SevereShifting Gears Car Infographic

 Automakers source thousands of commodities from around the globe, all of which play a critical role in the final product.
-Meanwhile, the conditions of the farm, mine, or factory where these goods are harvested or produced may be be in high-risk contexts that are dangerous,unregulated, or unsafe, exposing workers, as well as companies to risks.
+Meanwhile, the conditions of the mine, farm, or factory where these goods are harvested or produced may be be in high-risk contexts that are dangerous and unregulated, exposing workers, as well as companies to risks.
 According to the ILO, 24.9 million people are trapped in forced labor globally and 16 million of these individuals are exploited by the private sector.
 It is difficult to ascertain how many of these individuals may be associated with the automotive supply chain.

 - Forced Labor: Laborers in the automotive supply chain are also at risk of working in conditions of forced labor.
 For example, the production of charcoal used for pig iron in steel automotive parts and cattle used for leather in automotive seating are both associated with forced labor risks in Brazil.
 As with child labor, forced labor often occurs due to weak government oversight.
 Unethical recruitment practices also put workers at risk.